-The positions of the two Legal Advisors and Manager Legal services were vacant for the bigger part of the reporting year.
-During this period external legal service providers who provide a wide spectrum of legal services such as representation in litigation, legal opinions, contracts and agreements had been used and in this way it was ensured that the required performance was maintained by duly protecting the interests of the Municipality.
+The positions of the two Legal Advisors and Manager Legal Services were vacant for the major part of the reporting year.
+During this period external legal service providers who provide a wide spectrum of legal services such as representation in litigation, legal opinions, contracts and agreements were used and in this way it was ensured that the required performance was maintained by duly protecting the interests of the Municipality.